 Stack Overflow changed leadership recently and seems to be doing that thing where a company knows it has plateaued but doesn’t have any idea what to do about it.
+It’s not that they’re bad, it’s just that they don’t have much more improvement to make.
 I’ve noticed that when I google programming questions, I increasingly find the answer on a project’s GitHub page rather than Stack Overflow, which might be the impetus for all these changes.
 Granted, I don’t follow them very closely any more, so maybe my impression is off.

 They brought back the podcast, but it’s pretty boring without Joel Spolsky and they don’t really spend any time talking about Stack Overflow itself.
 Even when they talk about programming, I just don’t care and I think it’s because everyone agrees with everyone about everything and their opinions are all too safe.
 They’ve also started blogging like it’s 2009 again—lots of words without saying much.1